SamJessep/MovieDB/README.md

     - [ ] select multiple genres
     - [ ] select media type e.g. movie/tv/any
   - [ ] Implement more preferences
+    - [ ] Junk filter
+      - [x]  only if results with posters
-    - [ ] Junk filter; only if results with posters, only results that have release in users country
+      - [ ]  only results with local releases
+      - [ ]  only results below specific age rating
     - [ ] Color themes, Dark mode/Light mode
   - [ ] Recreate details page
     - [ ] Remake trailer feature.
 Maybe fetch from imdb to get more reliable trailers